Pageboy/pageboy.github.io/_posts/2020/2020-01-25-cobbles-and-shingle.md

 ---
-title: Cobbles and Shingle
+title: Cobbles and Shingle.
+Grounds and Beaches
 date: 2020-01-25 00:00:00 Z
 header_feature_image: "/_uploads/shingle.jpg"
-caption: Shingle near to Lyme Regis
+caption: Shingle
+flickr_album:
 comments:
 ---

 Walking around the town, I find myself looking down.
 Often this is because I need to tread carefully on the uneven pavements and kerbs, but often it is because I am noticing the rich variety of textures and shades.